smallporridge/WebUltron/README.md

 # WebUltron

-This is the official repo for our CIKM 2022 long paper "WebUltron: An Ultimate Retriever on Webpages under the Model-centric Paradigm".
+This is the official repo for "WebUltron: An Ultimate Retriever on Webpages under the Model-centric Paradigm".

 ## Quick Tour